Francelis Montas Luna

 On June 21, 2019, he was handed a suspension of 80 games for violating Major League Baseball's drug policy after testing positive for a performance-enhancing substance.
 He was having a great season, going 9-2, 2.70 in his first 15 starts.
 The suspension made him ineligible for the All-Star Game, to which he appeared to be headed.
 He claimed he had ingested a tainted over-the-counter supplement and had not willingly taken Ostarine, the banned substance in question, but accepted responsibility for the mistake.
 He returned to make one final start on September 25th - a no-decision - but he was not eligible for the postseason either due to the suspension.
 In 2020, he never really got going after the Coronavirus pandemic amputated the first four months of the season.
 In 11 starts, he went 3-5 with a bloated 5.60 ERA.
 He still got to make his postseason debut, and in Game 3 of the Wild Card Series on October 1st, when he defeated the Chicago White Sox, he picked up the 6-4 win with a two-inning relief stint as the third of eight A's pitchers in the see-saw game.
 He was then given the ball to start Game 4 of the Division Series against the Houston Astros and was charged with the 11-6 loss after giving up 5 runs in 3 2/3 innings.

 He was a bit of a question mark heading into the 2021 season, but ended up as Oakland's most reliable pitcher, especially after Chris Bassitt, who had been the team's ace, was hit by a batted ball in August and only came back in the last days of the season, by which time their fate was sealed.
 The Athletics missed the postseason because they were manhandled by the surprising Seattle Mariners down the stretch, but Frankie still ended up with a 13-9, 3.37 record, and in September/October, he was named the American League Pitcher of the Month after going 3-0, 2.19 in 6 starts, with 40 strikeouts in 37 innings.
 He almost doubled his previous high for innings in a season, pitching 187 innings after his previous high had been 96 in 2019, and he also topped 200 strikeouts for the first time, finishing with 207.
+The Athletics cleaned house before the 2022 season, trading away a number of veterans, but Frankie was among those who stayed put, although it was widely rumored that his time would come as well at the trading deadline.
+He went 4-9, 3.18 in 19 starts over the first four months, pitching well for a bad team, and the expected trade happened on August 1st when he and fellow veteran Lou Trivino were traded to the Oakland Athletics in return for four prospects: Connor Bowman, Luis Medina, JP Sears and Ken Waldichuk.

 - 200 Strikeouts Seasons: 1 (2021)